 \subsection{Demographic Parity}

-Demographic parity~\cite{caton2024fairness} ensures that subpopulations (based on gender) are equitably represented in the selected set, even if the groups differ in performance.
-So, selection probabilities for different groups will be proportional to their representation in the population.
-For a policy \(\pol\), it's defined as:
+DP~\cite{caton2024fairness} ensures that subpopulations (e.g., defined by gender, ethnicity...) are equitably represented in the selected set, even if the groups differ in performance.
+So, the selection probabilities for different groups will be proportional to their representation in the population.
+For a policy \(\pol\), it is defined as:

-\(G\) is the group membership ( male or female), and \(\epsilon\) is a tolerance parameter.
+\(G\) is the group membership ( male or female in this work), and \(\epsilon\) is a tolerance parameter.
 This metric prevents one group from being disproportionately favored.